cassproject/CASS/README.md

 This installation of CASS will provide several components that operate to provide a working system.
 It is composed of:
  * The CASS Repository, a Java application that runs in a Servlet Container, such as Tomcat.
  * The CASS Library, a Javascript library that provides an interoperability layer between web applications and the CASS Repository.
+ * CASS Embeddable Apps, a set of iframeable applications for branded web applications.
  * CASS Application Examples, a set of CASS branded applications that can be freely used, adapted, modified, or inspected.
  * CASS Manager, a robust application facilitating interoperability across multiple CASS repositories and other services.
  * CASS Visualizer, an example application showing a visualization.